Quickly… name one of the hottest travel destinations of the moment?

 I know people have problems paying at gas pumps in the country.
 When entering your credit card on the pump, you are going to be asked for your pin.
 I had no problems once I entered that pin.

-The thing is that we are used to have a pin for our debit card not our credit card.
+The thing is that we are used to having a pin for our debit card, not our credit card.
 Make sure you know or set up a pin for the credit card you want to use.

 - Be prepared for the cold, the wind and the rain

 The clothing needed for the trip depends on the season you visit.
 For my late spring visit, I used a waterproof down jacket with a hoodie, jeans, and low-cut boots.
 Thermals and ponchos were not needed (we had them anyway).

 There is water everywhere, so, you need to be ready for it.
 If you have a map, it must be waterproof.
 You need to come up with a way to protect your camera.
 And, you need to be able to keep going even under showers.
 Rain or shine, things will keep moving in there.